 |NOTE: Do not use household textiles like towels to pack fragile items, they will not provide enough cushioning to keep these delicate pieces safe.|

 4. Sealing It Up

 If you haven’t already, fill in any visible holes and add another layer of cushioning material to the box.
 Unless the box needs to be inspected by your moving company, close the box and tape it shut tightly along the openings and seams with packing tape.

-Labelling is an important step that you shouldn’t overlook.
-Proper labelling will help you identify what boxes need to be handled carefully, and also assist with the unpacking process by making it easier to avoid the issue of misplaced boxes if you are using a moving company.
+Labeling is an important step that you shouldn’t overlook.
+Proper labeling will help you identify what boxes need to be handled carefully, and also assist with the unpacking process by making it easier to avoid the issue of misplaced boxes if you are using a moving company.
 With a large, easy-to-read marker, label the top and side of each box with:

 - Destination address

 - Your last name and invoice number

 - Arrows to indicate which end should be up